Sainte-Assise transmitter: Design

-The original equipment of the Saint-Assise transmitter included large spiral "pancake" inductors in a high-power longwave alternator transmitter which served as a transatlantic wireless telegraphy station.
+The original equipment of the Sainte-Assise transmitter included large spiral "pancake" inductors in a high-power longwave alternator transmitter which served as a transatlantic wireless telegraphy station.
 These combinations of inductors and alternator transmitters were called "oscillation transformers."
 The primary coil was connected to a large rotating radio frequency alternator which produced the radio signal.
 The secondary coil was connected to the overhead wire aerial system, over 1 mi long, supported on sixteen 850 ft high towers, which radiated the radio waves.
 The inductance of the secondary coil resonated with the capacitance of the antenna to form the tank circuit of the transmitter in order to control the output frequency.
 It transmitted on a wavelength of 14,300 m, or 21 kHz.
 The station had two 500 kW Alexanderson alternator transmitters and two 250 kW alternator transmitters.
 The station's transmitters were designed to handle telegram traffic at a rate of 100 words per minute, and all six of them had a combined capacity of 36,000 words per hour.

 The spiral shape of the coils reduced resistive losses at radio frequency due to proximity effect.
 The copper conductors are made in the form of wide strips to increase their surface area in order to reduce their resistance at radio frequencies, since radio frequency currents flow along the surface of conductors due to skin effect.